In this lab you will explore how Mathematica can be used to work with polar functions

 p3=PolarPlot[{1,1+Cos[t]},{t,0,2 Pi}]

-so the region we want is x = r Cos[t]
+x = r Cos[t]

 y = r Sin[t]